robin-rondeau/OutlookJunkCleaner/README.md

 Phase A is the default.
 The agent's confident-junk action is `mark_as_read` (the message stays in Junk, just with the read flag set).
 You audit by looking at Junk: read = agent-classified;
 unread = agent hasn't seen it yet.
-Watch for ~1 week, edit `rubric.md` whenever the agent makes a mistake.
+Watch for ~1 week, edit `rubric.md` (narrative guidance) and `senders.json` (trusted/junk domain lists) whenever the agent makes a mistake.

+The run summary in `logs\YYYY-MM-DD.log` includes a `classification audit` block computed from `state\history.jsonl`: of the messages the agent called `confident_junk` 48h-30d ago, how many were rescued by the user to Inbox/Archive (your false-positive rate, the actual gate for Phase B promotion), how many were deleted, how many are still in Junk.
+The block also reports the missed-junk rate on triage decisions (messages the agent routed to Triage that you ended up deleting).
+Graduate when the rescue rate is acceptably low for *your* tolerance.

 When you're satisfied, graduate: